Skip to content

 exec_timeout = "30s" # Per-request HARD deadline (watchdog kills + respawns)

-max_memory_mb = 256 # Recycle a worker over this RSS (omit = disabled)
+max_memory_mb = 256 # Recycle a worker over this RSS (example; omit = disabled, the default)

 boot_timeout = "30s" # Worker boot timeout